swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 },
 ```

-Now our tab key is thoroughly overloaded in super-tab fashion; if the
+Now our tab-key is thoroughly overloaded in super-tab fashion.
-completion window is open, pressing tab selects the next item in the list.
-If
+ - If the completion window is open, pressing tab selects the next item in the
+   list.
-you press tab over a snippet, the snippet will expand and continuing to press
+ - If you press tab over a snippet, the snippet will expand, and continuing to
-tab results in jumping to the next insertion point.
-Finally, if you're neither
+   press tab moves the cursor to the next selection point.
-auto-completing nor expanding a snippet, it will behave like a normal `tab` key.
+ - If you're neither auto-completing nor expanding a snippet, it will behave
+   like a normal `tab` key.

 Now we need to write up some snippets.
 LuaSnip supports several snippet formats,
-including the popular TextMate format, VSCode format, its own Lua-based API, and
+including a subset of the popular SnipMate format, Visual Studio Code snippet
-snippets coming from an LSP server.
+format, its own Lua-based API, and snippets coming from an LSP server.

 Here are some snippets that I've found to be useful: